Recognize & Write Full Characters with the Sun, Moon, and Rising Signs

-Use astrology is a reflective "imaginal" tool, NOT as a way to create stereotypes and formulas.
+Astrology is a reflective "imaginal" tool, NOT a way to create stereotypes and formulas.
 Thoroughly understanding the Big Three of Personality will help.

 The Big Three

-I am not advocating that writers plan out all the signs in advance or decide them in order.
+I am not advocating that writers plan out all the signs in advance or decide them in order, or even decide them all.
+Sometimes only one is important—especially for side characters.
 As always, some writers plan in detail, and others discover things as they go along.
-Let’s see how this might work.
+You may suddenly realize your character has some Virgo qualities, and after that, when you are stuck for what would she do here questions, you may find thinking about the signs gives you an answer.

-RELATED POST: WHY it’s Important to Know the Astrology Archetypes (and no, most people do not).
-Knowing pop astrology is definitely not the same thing as understanding the depth of these archetypes.
+RELATED POST: Archetypes vs. Tropes vs. Stereotypes Knowing pop astrology is definitely not the same thing as understanding the depth of these archetypes.

 Instinct and Intellect